 That purity is discernible in the wondrous salsa, a plastic molcajete brimming with a piquant blend of chile rojo, tomatoes, onions, garlic, oregano and cilantro.
 It’s an eye-opening, mouth-watering salsa with a nice bite.
 The salsa is served with a generous heaping of crispy white and blue corn tortilla chips sturdy enough to hold Gil-sized portions of salsa.
 These may be the very best restaurant chips of any New Mexican restaurant in Albuquerque.
 They’re lightly salted and heavy on corn flavor.
 A green salsa, a surprising rarity in New Mexican restaurants, is also available.
 It’s at least as good as the red salsa and perhaps slightly more piquant.

-10 April 2016: During our inaugural visit to Cocina Azul’s Montgomery location, we experienced a number of issues which detracted from our enjoyment of what we expected would be a very good meal.
+10 April 2016: During our inaugural visit to Cocina Azul’s Montgomery location, we experienced a couple of issues which detracted from our enjoyment of what we expected would be a very good meal.
 First, we ordered the “bottomless” salsa, expecting to have it replenished faithfully at least twice.
 Alas, no sooner had the salsa arrived at our table than our server ferried over our bowl of posole and within only a few enjoyable bites of the posole, our entrees arrived.
 We would much have preferred a well-paced meal with a more lengthy interval between “courses.”
 The kitchen’s heavy hand with salt was the restaurant’s second transgression.
 A carne adovada relleno plate (doesn’t that sound fabulous) was so salty we had to send it back.
 Other items were only slightly less salty.
-Future visits will determine if these issues were, as we suspect, anomalous.
+This has not been an issue at the Mountain Road location.

 10 April 2016: Unlike at so many other New Mexican restaurants, Cocina Azul doesn’t limit the sides that come with your entrees to the de rigueur rice and beans.
 Items on the “Platos de Nuevo Mexico” section of the menu include your choice of two sides including whole beans, fideos, calabasitas, rice and more.
 The whole beans are an exemplar of how New Mexico’s “other” official state vegetable should be prepared.
 For a unique treat, ask for the fideos, an unassuming short, thin and slightly curved pasta served in a tomato sauce.
 Fideos have been served in Spain since the 13th century.

-10 April 2016: After the crushing disappointment of sending back the carne adovada relleno plate, my Kim opted for two ala carte tacos constructed on soft flour tortillas and stuffed with seasoned ground beef, chopped tomatoes, fresh lettuce and a shredded Cheddar cheese blend.
+10 April 2016: Similar to the enchiladas, tacos aren’t offered just one way.
+For example, you can have ala carte tacos constructed on soft flour tortillas and stuffed with seasoned ground beef, chopped tomatoes, fresh lettuce and a shredded Cheddar cheese blend.
 These tacos are a perfect repository for the restaurant’s wonderful salsa.
 The soft tortillas are soft and pliable with just enough thickness to hold in all the ingredients.
 If you’re still of the mind that tacos should be prepared in hard shells, these will make a convert out of you.

 The sopaipillas will have that “corazon contento” effect on you, too.
 Not quite the size of a deflated football, they’re the perfect way to end a great meal.
 Best of all, these golden treats are served with real clover honey, not that inferior honey-flavored syrup far too many restaurants use.
 Clover honey is honey that has been harvested from bees that have gathered nectar mostly from clover.
 It’s not overly sweet, but this golden-hued ambrosia is just sweet enough for some of the very best sopaipillas in the Duke City.